Relativist1/Gallifray/README.md

 ## Basic usage
-To run a sample script with MCMC sampling on observational  or simulated dataset
+To run a sample script with MCMC sampling for observational or simulated dataset
 ```sh
 $ python example_scripts/example_script_run.py
 ```